 Our Indianapolis motorcycle accident attorney, Randy Sevenish, is committed to aggressively pursuing the maximum compensation you're entitled to receive.

 Even relatively minor motorcycle injuries can be costly and cause pain and suffering, and victims of these accidents can get significant compensation when they bring a proper personal injury case.

 However, it’s the more serious and disabling motorcycle injuries that often require a biker to find someone who can represent his or her interests against big insurance companies when a large dollar amount becomes the center of controversy and legal battles.

 Complications including complex state insurance laws, independent medical exams, and other facets of the legal process can overwhelm a family dealing with the burden of building a motorcycle accident case.
 In addition, people who are inexperienced in this process often don’t know what to look for when key documentation and evidence is critical in a personal injury or motorcycle accident wrongful death case.

 We Can Help

 At Sevenish Law Firm, our Indianapolis motorcycle accident lawyer knows about the challenges of dealing with motorcycle accident injuries.
 We also have years of experience battling insurance companies and other parties for settlements, representing the interests of motorcycle accident victims in Indiana.
 Our experienced staff members investigate the details of a motorcycle accident, and they advise clients on every step of the process for building a good personal injury case.
 We’ve been protecting the rights of Indiana motorcycle accident victims since 1985.

 If you’re seeking an Indianapolis motorcycle accident lawyer, contact us today.
 You deserve the compensation to which you are entitled under the law for lost wages or disability, high medical bills, and other financial hardships.
-Call Sevenish Law Firm so that we can set up a consultation to discuss your case.
+Call Sevenish Law Firm at 800-278-9200 so that we can set up a free consultation to discuss your case.